 6.54.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.54.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.54.5;

-Use the processor or other static analysis tools to detect and identify obsolescent or deleted features and replace them by better methods.
+Use the processor or other static analysis tools to detect and identify obsolescent or deleted features and replace them by better methods;

-Avoid the use of common and equivalence.
+Avoid the use of common and equivalence;

-Avoid explicit and implicit usages of the save attribute in multithreaded contexts.
+Avoid explicit and implicit usages of the save attribute in recursive invocations of a procedure and in do concurrent constructs ;

-Specify the save attribute when supplying an initial value.
+Specify the save attribute when supplying an initial value;

-Use implicit none to require explicit declarations.
+Use implicit none to enforce explicit declarations.

-6.55 Unspecified Behaviour behaviour [BQF]
+6.55 Unspecified behaviour [BQF]

 6.55.1 Applicability to language

+The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.55 applies to Fortran.
+Examples include:

+The order of evaluation of actual arguments of a procedure call is unspecified

+Short circuit of logical operations is unspecified in Fortran.

+Freedom is given to the language processor to evaluate a mathematically equivalent expression, despite the order of evaluation of compound expressions being specified by the language.
+In the case of real arithmetic, rounding errors can therefore lead to different results.

-The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.55 does not apply to Fortran.
-As all relevant cases are implementation defined behaviour.
-See clause 6.57 Implementationdefined behaviour [FAB].
+Many relevant cases listed in ISO/IEC 24772-1:2019 clause 6.55 are implementation-defined behaviour.
+See clause 6.57 Implementation-defined behaviour [FAB].

 6.55.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can

-Use the avoidance mechanisms of ISO/IEC TR 24772-1 clause 6.55.5.
+use the avoidance mechanisms of ISO/IEC TR 24772-1 clause 6.55.5.

 6.56 Undefined behaviour [EWF]